dengxianga/CUDA-Based-Fast-and-Accurate-Image-Feature-Matching-for-Large-Scale-Dataset/README.md

 of the hash table structure: since all sift points are projected and quantized into hash codes, by controlling the number of hash bits, similar features are more or less likely to be projected into a same hash bucket, which contains pointer to the candidate list.

-The following are the testing results:
+The following are the testing results (dataset: qinghuaxuetang):

 * Sparsity of data structure (number of hash bits) vs. total time consumed vs. speed up